Skip to contentPostalForm

 Bulk mailing overview

 Bulk mailing uses the same validate, create, and poll endpoints as the single-recipient machine order flow.
 The difference is that instead of one recipient address, you send one sender address plus a bulk object that describes the CSV list and content mode.
+Use this when you need to send one document to many recipients at once, or when you need merge fields to dynamically generate documents with recipient-specific content from a CSV list.
+Dynamic generation for merge fields is handled server-side within PostalForm and does not require any additional PDF generation or sanitization from the agent.

 Required bulk fields: